Glossary: HR & Recruiting Definitions

 The interview process consists of several distinct steps that help employers assess whether they want to hire a candidate for a job.
 The exact content of the steps of the interview process may vary, based on your business and the specific role you’re hiring for.

 However, there is a standard structure that most companies follow, which includes specific types of questions to ask during these 5 stages of the interview process.
-Examples of such questions are listed further below.

 Before you start, keep in mind that there are two main objectives you are after.
 The purpose of the interview process is to: